Youth Jazz Ensemble of DuPage

 We spent the 2020-21 season with a series of MasterClasses (see below about them), and they were interesting, illuminating and instructive.
 And we appreciate that these Jazz Masters took the time to share their craft.
 BUT NOW WE'RE READY TO PLAY!

-Putting together and rehearsing a band with the purpose of “providing the top high school jazz musicians in the 20+ high schools in DuPage County and surrounding areas the opportunity to perform high-level jazz music literature in concert and in an annual studio recording” is a bit of a challenge in our new COVID reality.
-But we think we have most of the wrinkles worked out, and so we're preparing for 2021-22 season auditions.
+Putting together and rehearsing a band with the purpose of “providing the top high school jazz musicians in the 20+ high schools in DuPage County and surrounding areas the opportunity to perform high-level jazz music literature in concert and in an annual studio recording” was a bit of a challenge in our new COVID reality.

-We are pleased to announce our new YJED Members for 2021-22 (on the Members tab), with rehearsals starting on Monday November 1.
-(We do have a couple of open slots (piano, trumpet, trombone) that we are continuing to audition for the right student musician.
+We are pleased to announce our new YJED Members for 2021-22 (on the Members tab).
+We do have a couple of open slots (bari sax, trumpet, trombone) that we are continuing to audition for the right student musicians.
 Click on this "Audition for YJED" link for more details.

 We thank ALL the student musicians who provided their audition recordings to YJED.
 We heard a lot of great auditions, and had to think long and hard to choose the best players based on the recordings.
 We especially want to encourage 9th, 10th and 11th grade musicians to continue your musical growth and to re-audition next year.
 It's not uncommon for musicians to make YJED on their second audition!